mrezak/removePLI/README.md

 Adaptive Power Line Interference Canceller
 =================================

-The source code of a proposed algorithm for removal of power line interference from neural signals.
+The source code of the proposed algorithm for removal of power line interference from neural signals.
-The provided MATLAB .m file is the implementation of the proposed algorithm in Mohammad Reza Keshtkaran and Zhi Yang, "Power Line Interference Cancellation in Neural Recording", Submitted to Journal of Neural Engineering, 8/2013.
+The provided MATLAB .m file is the implementation of the proposed algorithm in Mohammad Reza Keshtkaran and Zhi Yang, "A Fast, Robust Algorithm for Power Line Interference Cancellation in Neural Recording", Submitted to Journal of Neural Engineering, 10/2013.
 If you find this program useful in your research, please give credit by citing the above paper.

 You need MATLAB Software to run the program.